The Savvy Ally

 A Guide for Becoming a Skilled LGBTQ+ Advocate

-The Savvy Ally is vital for teachers, counselors, social workers, healthcare providers, and college professors, as well as parents who want to be supportive of their LGBTQ+ child but don’t know how.
-This informative, entertaining, and supportive guidebook will surely jump-start even the most tentative ally.
+The Savvy Ally is a vital resource for teachers, mental health professionals, healthcare providers, college professors, faith leaders, family members, and friends who want to support and advocate for the LGBTQ+ people in their lives and help make the world a safer, more inclusive place.
+This informative, encouraging, and easy-to-understand guidebook will jump-start even the most tentative ally.

 “This is it.
 You found it — the very best guide on how not to make mistakes with LGBTQ+ employees, customers, students, congregants, patients, and family members.
 If you want to be an effective ally for LGBTQ+ people, buy and read The Savvy Ally.
 I very enthusiastically endorse this book.”

 Brian McNaught, named by The New York Times “The Godfather of Gay Diversity Training”

 "This is a beautiful book.
 A necessary book.
 An unputdownable book.
 Please read this book."

 Alison Smith, Barnes & Noble Discover Award Winner for Non-Fiction and Author of Name All the Animals

 “An ideal, practical, effective, and thoroughly 'user friendly' DIY instructional guide and manual, The Savvy Ally: A Guide for Becoming a Skilled LGBTQ+ Advocate is an especially and unreservedly recommended addition to family, personal, professional, community, college, and university library LGBTQ collections and supplemental curriculum studies lists.”